-The skills and knowledge learned in Construction Technology will help students to develop a basis for a wide range of careers in the building industry, whether they are interested in the trades, construction design and planning or management.
-During Construction Technology 1, students will learn the safe operation of hand and power tools, as well as how to read blueprints and understand construction with math principles.
-Their new skills in carpentry, siding and roofing will allow them to successfully build small construction projects such as a dog house and sheds.
-Students may participate in the construction of a modular house on-site at Nashua High South.
-The Construction Technology program is committed to giving students the opportunity to network within the industry and participate in community construction projects.
+Prerequisite: An individual audition by the choral director is required in the building industry, whether they are interested in the trades, construction design and planning or management.
+Students will learn the safe operation of hand and power tools, as well as how to read blueprints and understand construction with math principles.
+Their new skills in carpentry, siding and roofing.